The diameter of weighted random graphs: Proof of the upper bound

-Clearly, the two equations~(\ref{eq:flood-diam3}) and (\ref{eq:flood-diam3bis}) together with Proposition \ref{prop-up} (since $\tT_a(k)\geq T_a(k)$ for all $k$), imply the desired upper bound on the (wighted) flooding and (wighted) diameter on the giant component of $G_n$ and also on every components containing a cycle, i.e, connected to $2$-core.
+Clearly, equation (\ref{eq:flood-diam3}) together with Proposition~\ref {prop-up} [since $\tT_a(k)\geq T_a(k)$ for all $k$], imply the desired upper bound on the giant component of $G_n$ and also on every component containing a cycle, that is, connected to $2$-core.

-At this point, we are only left to bound the (weighted) diameter and the (weighted) flooding of the tree components.
-In particular, the following lemma concludes the proof. \begin{lemma} For two uniformly chosen vertices $a, b$, and any $\epsilon>0$, we have
+At this point, we are only left to bound the (weighted) diameter of the tree components.
+In particular, the following lemma completes the proof.